Montpelier Community Fund Board

 Each year, the Board solicits applications for grants from the fund.
 The Board takes into consideration prior funding, breadth of support, and the extent to which the grant benefits Montpelier, its residents and the public good.
 The MCF Board is responsible to the City for determining that grant funds are used for the purposes for which they were approved.

-In addition to the City's annual allocation ($120,000 for FY18), organizations and citizens are encouraged to make direct contributions to the MCF in support of local non-profits and artists who contribute so greatly to the quality of life found in Montpelier.
+In addition to the City's annual allocation, organizations and citizens are encouraged to make direct contributions to the MCF in support of local non-profits and artists who contribute so greatly to the quality of life found in Montpelier.

 - To create a rational process by which funding requests are evaluated in the context of an overall budget, with funds allocated based on need and benefits to the community.